-(c) a history of not meeting financial obligations; and

-(f) failure to file or fraudulently filing annual Federal, state, or local income tax returns or failure to pay annual Federal, state, or local income tax as required.
+- (c) a history of not meeting financial obligations; and - (f) failure to file or fraudulently filing annual Federal, state, or local income tax returns or failure to pay annual Federal, state, or local income tax as required.

 Applicant has delinquent debts that remain unpaid or unresolved.
-He also failed to document filing of his 2011 state tax return.
 I find all the above disqualifying conditions are raised.